uws-eresearch/the-fascinator/README.md

     },

    Above section defines the path to the permissions file where users are assigned to various groups to which they have access.
-When "useDirectoryAccess" is true, use top level directories in the drive being harvested as group names.
+When "useDirectoryAccess" is true, use top level directory names in the drive being harvested as group names.
 When it's false, all the files in the drive are considered as a whole bunch and assign "defaultAccess" value as the group name.